Power/Speaker Wiring Harness

 Steering Wheel Interface Module

-If your car has audio SWC buttons (or you add them), the SWC wires on my harness are only part of the solution — that saves you from needing to splice into factory wires.
-However, most aftermarket HUs also require a steering wheel interface module — either the Axxess ASWC (by Metra), one of the various SWI-* models from PAC Audio (SWI-PS, SWI-JACK, etc.— different models depending on your new HU's brand), iDatalink Maestro, etc. More people prefer the ASWC.
+The SWC wires on my harness are only part of the solution — that saves you from needing to splice into factory wires.
+However, most aftermarket HUs also require a steering wheel interface module — either the Axxess ASWC (by Metra), one of the various SWI-* models from PAC Audio (SWI-PS, SWI-JACK, etc.— different models depending on your new HU's brand), or iDatalink Maestro, etc. More people prefer the ASWC.

 Many Subaru owners have installed ASWCs and given rave reviews.
 In most cases, it programs itself and is ready to go a few seconds after the first power up.
 You can also manually program it if you want to reassign any buttons.
 Installation is much easier than the PAC modules.